 This training package is best presented by instructors who master the STM and have previous experience working in a UN peacekeeping mission.
-In particular, experience with the specific unit at the tactical level is important.
-The knowledge on the particular mission where trainees are to be deployed is advisable, so as to be able to deliver a targeted course based on real experience.
+Experience with the specific unit at the tactical level is important.
+The knowledge on missions where trainees are to be deployed is advisable, so as to be able to deliver a targeted course based on real experience.
 Finally, instructors should be familiar and comfortable with facilitator based instruction and facilitating scenario-based Table Top Exercises (TTX).